edgedb/edgedb/docs/glossary.rst

       Link items define a specific relationship between two object types.
 Link instances relate one object to one or more different objects.

-      Comparing to SQL link is a way to define relationship, foreign key, and optional junction table.

       More on links in :ref:`Data Model <ref_datamodel_links>` and :ref:`Cookbook <ref_cookbook_links>`.